Vollinger0/vscode-ecf-support/README.md

 # ecf-support README

-Support for the Empyrion Galactic Survival configuration file format "ecf" which is basically the worst mix of yaml, json and all subvariants mixed together in a mess of a format full of inconsistencies :)
+Support for the Empyrion Galactic Survival configuration file format "ecf" which is basically the worst mix of yaml, json and all subvariants, thrown together in a mess of a format full of inconsistencies :)

 Just an vscode extension quickly thrown together so scenario creators can have an easier life.